the collector

 Welcome to my website.
 I invite you to explore my collection and discover the fascinating world of antique typewriters.

-If you have any questions, are looking for information, or have an early typewriter for sale, please don’t hesitate to get in touch.
+If you have any questions, need information, or have an early typewriter for sale, please don’t hesitate to get in touch.

 Why do you collect typewriters?